Diwan (film): Production

 Sarathkumar plays dual roles, as an old man and his grandson.
 Diwan is the seventh film to feature him in dual roles.
 Filming began in Chennai and also took place in neighbouring areas.
 As the grandson, Sarathkumar performed a stunt scene sans a double.
 The scene required him to climb a high-rise building and he used a rope to hang from the roof.
 A romantic scene and a song involving Sarathkumar and Kiran Rathod were shot at the Edward Elliot's Beach.
 A few songs were shot at New Zealand.
-The look of the older Sarathkumar was inspired by Scottish actor Sean Connery.
+The look of the older Sarathkumar was inspired by the Scottish actor Sean Connery.

 Soundtrack

 Soundtrack was composed by S. A. Rajkumar.